dnzc/theorem-guide/source/content/daniel/maths/[BOOK] Mobius-Maps/1-inversion.md

     <AUTOSVG src='mobius/inversion/defn.svg' width='200' height='200'/>
 </div>

-You can visualise this as follows: in the diagram above, as $A$ moves closer and closer to $O$ along the green line, the point $A^*$ will slide rapidly further and further away along the green line.
+You can visualise this as follows: in the diagram above, as $A$ moves closer and closer to $O$ along the coloured line, the point $A^*$ will slide rapidly further and further away along the coloured line.

 <br/>